juniorgasparotto/GraphExpression/README.md

 * `Func<T, IEnumerable<T>> childrenCallback`: This parameter determines which are the children of the entities.
 Is this parameter that will determine the continuity of the implementation.
 All entities of the graph will call this method until all are navigated.
 The execution will only be interrupted in case of cyclic relations.
 * `Func<T, object> entityNameCallback`: This parameter is responsible for determining what will be the name of the entity in the serialization or in debug mode.
 In our example, we use the property `Name` .
 If this parameter is not passed, the `ToString()` method will be used.
-* `bool deep = false`: When `true` the expression will be set so deep, that is, when possible, will repeat entities that have already been navigated.
+* `bool deep = false`: When `true` the expression will be deep, that is, when possible, will repeat entities that have already been navigated.

-This method is available in all .NET objects, simply reference the `using GraphExpression` namespace.
+This method is available in all .NET objects, simply add the namespace reference: `using GraphExpression` .

 **Conclusion:**

-In this topic we saw how simple it is to navigate in circular objects opening paths for other features like polls and into.
+In this topic we saw how simple it is to navigate in circular objects, opening paths to research into and.

 See also the topic [Creating circular entities with graph and mathematical expression](https://github.com/juniorgasparotto/GraphExpression#impl-factory-entity-circular), it will show another way to create circular objects without the use of the method `Add()` .

 # <a name="impl-search" />Searching

-There are two types of searches in the concept of graph expression: **searches without references** and **research with references**.
+There are two types of searches in the concept of graph expression: **unreferenced Research** and **reference search**.

 _Attention: in this topic, we will use the model of complex graphs due to your increased complexity._

-**[Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#search) to better understand how search works in expression of graphs**
+**[Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#search) to better understand how search works in expression of graph**

-## <a name="impl-search-without-ref" />Research without references
+## <a name="impl-search-without-ref" />Unreferenced research

-The research without references will be made into a collection of entities, i.e., each item in the collection will be tested and returned on success.
+The "unreferenced" will be made into a collection of entities, i.e., each item in the collection will be tested.
 By repeating the same search in all items in the list, this kind of research can bring duplicates.

 [Click here](https://github.com/juniorgasparotto/GraphExpression/blob/master/doc/concept.md#search-without-references) to learn more about this type of research.